eunrcn/tp/docs/UserGuide.md

 ### Deleting a contact : `delete`

-Deletes the specified contact from the address book.
+Deletes a contact by index from the address book.

 Format: `delete INDEX`